TheoChevalier/documentation/misc/working_w_l10n_agency.md

 * PM then shares the feedback with agency for rebuttal and further feedback if needed.

 At the end of a calendar year, review the vendor working model and quality of paid service.
 Provide feedback and evaluate if the service should be continued.

+# Terminology

+* Account Manager: relationship, escalation of issues; complaints about quality or deadlines.
+* Project Manager: handles day to day operation.
+Coordinates resources on the agency side; provides estimate of a project’s deadline and cost.
+* Account Payable Manager: sends the bill to Mozilla Account Payable.